Members of rap group Migos allegedly involved in fatal downtown Houston shooting

-HOUSTON (KIAH) — A fatal nightclub shooting in downtown Houston happened overnight, and members of the rap group Migos were allegedly involved.
+HOUSTON (KIAH) — A fatal nightclub shooting in downtown Houston happened overnight, resulting in the death of one of the members of the rap group Migos.

 Police said one person is dead after gunfire broke out at a party held at 810 Billiards & Bowling, located at 1201 San Jacinto in downtown Houston.